madmaw/LD4825/README.md

 * You may add or remove card-pairs to increase or decrease the difficulty or to make the number of cards given to each player be a round number.
 * Players should start with a minimum of 4 cards (2 truth and 2 lies).
 * Cards images are available for download and printing in the images directory of this project.
+You can also obtain a zip file of the entire project, including the images, by using the 'ZIP' button at the top of the page.

 ![Card front 1](https://github.com/madmaw/LD4825/blob/master/images/goat_prune_1_bw_medium.png?raw=true) ![Card front 2](https://github.com/madmaw/LD4825/blob/master/images/goat_prune_2_bw_medium.png?raw=true)